Benjaman Kyle

-"Benjaman Kyle" was the alias chosen by an American man who had severe amnesia.
-On August 31, 2004, he was found, naked and injured, without any possessions or identification, next to a dumpster behind a Burger King restaurant in Richmond Hill, Georgia.
-Between 2004 and 2015, neither he nor the authorities had determined his identity or background, despite searches that had included television publicity and various other methods.
+"Benjaman Kyle" was the alias chosen by William Powell, an American man who had severe amnesia.
+On August 31, 2004, he was found naked and injured, without any possessions or identification, next to a dumpster behind a Burger King restaurant in Richmond Hill, Georgia.
+Between 2004 and 2015, neither he nor the authorities could determine his identity or background, despite an intensive search that included television publicity and various other methods.

-In late 2015, genetic detective work, which had gone on for years, led to the discovery of his identity as William Burgess Powell, born August 29, 1948.
-A gap of more than 20 years in his life history still remains without any documented records.
-With the rediscovery of his Social Security number, he has again become eligible for employment and has received public assistance.
+In late 2015, genetic detective work, which had gone on for years, led to the discovery of his identity as William Burgess Powell (born August 29, 1948).
+With the rediscovery of his Social Security number, he again became eligible for employment and has received public assistance.

 Incident and post-amnesia

-On August 31, 2004, at 5:00 a.m., a Burger King employee in Richmond Hill, Georgia, found Kyle unconscious, naked, and sunburned behind a dumpster of the restaurant.
-He had three depressions in his skull that appeared to have been caused by blunt force trauma and he also had red ant bites on his body.
-After discovering him, employees called the emergency services, and EMS took him to St. Joseph's/Candler Hospital in Savannah.
-He had no identity document and was recorded in hospital records as "Burger King Doe".
-After the incident, no criminal investigation was opened by Richmond Hill police until a friend inquired with the department in 2007.
-There were no reports of stolen vehicles in the area and local restaurants and hotels did not encounter any individuals matching Kyle's description.
-Two weeks later he was transferred to Memorial Health University Medical Center, where records state he was semiconscious.
+On August 31, 2004, at 5:00 a.m., a Burger King employee in Richmond Hill, Georgia, found Powell unconscious, naked, and sunburned behind a dumpster of the restaurant.
+He had three impressions in his skull that appeared to have been caused by blunt force trauma; he also had red ant bites on his body.
+Employees called emergency services, who took him to St. Joseph's/Candler Hospital in Savannah.
+He had no identity document and was recorded in hospital records as "Burger King Doe" or "B.K.
+Doe".
+There were no reports of stolen vehicles in the area and local restaurants and hotels had not encountered any individuals matching Powell's description.
+Two weeks later, he was transferred to Memorial Health University Medical Center, where records state he was semiconscious.

-He eventually said that he remembered his name was Benjaman, spelled with two 'a's, but said he could not recall his last name.
-He came up with the surname "Kyle" from his police and hospital placeholder name.
+He eventually said that he remembered his name was "Benjaman" – spelled unusually – but said he could not recall his last name.
+He chose the surname "Kyle" based on his placeholder initials "B.K."
 He had cataracts in both eyes, and had corrective surgery nine months after he was found, when a charity raised enough money to pay for the operation.
-Upon seeing himself in the mirror for the first time, Kyle realized he was around 20 years older than he thought he was.
+Upon seeing himself clearly in the mirror for the first time, Powell realized he was around 20 years older than he thought he was.

-Kyle believed he was passing through Richmond Hill, either on U.S. Route 17 or Interstate 95 in late August 2004.
+Powell believed he was passing through Richmond Hill, either on U.S. Route 17 or Interstate 95 in late August 2004.
 He may also have been on the road because of Hurricane Charley, which had hit earlier that month.